A mean-field theory approach to 3D nematic phase transitions in microtubules: Introduction

 \section{Introduction}

-Microtubules are polymers of tubulin that form an active fiber network in all eukaryotic cells \cite{micro}.
-In plant cells, together with actin microfilaments, they form the cytoskeleton \cite{cyto,review}.
-The cytoskeleton is vital in plant cells for cell division, expansion, and morphogenesis \cite{division,expansion,morpho}.
-Each microtubule has a plus end and a minus end which both either grow or shrink via the assembly and disassembly of tubulin \cite{dinst}.
-For our model, we assume that the minus end is static since it changes at a much slower rate than the plus end \cite{uneven}.
+Microtubules are long filamentous fibers found in all eukaryotic cells \cite{micro} and are vital for many processes at the cell level that are in turn essential for the survival and development of cells and the larger organism \cite{greenbook}.
+These processes include cell expansion and division \cite{division,expansion,morpho}; internal transportation such as nucleus repositioning before cell division or cellulose deposition to grow cells \cite{5,6,7}; fertilization \cite{8}; and providing mechanical structure in animal cells \cite{greenbook}.

+Microtubules form one part of the cytoskeleton (the intracellular dynamic fiber network) that also consists of actin fibres and, in animal cells, intermediate filaments \cite{cyto,review}.
+Microtubules continuously grow and shrink via the assembly and disassembly of the protein tubulin \cite{dinst}.
+They undergo local stochastic behaviors such as spontaneous catastrophe, rescue, and nucleation.
+Microtubules interact with each other displaying behaviors via zippering predominantly at small angle interactions, induced catastrophe predominantly at large angle interactions \cite{angles,boundary}, and crossover severing \cite{severing}.
+These complex behaviors make them very interesting systems to study from both a physical and mathematical perspective.

+Microtubules typically nucleate from $\gamma$-tubulin complexes found on centrosomes in animal systems \cite{4} or from the cortex in plant cells \cite{3}.
+However, microtubules have also been observed nucleating in the cytoplasm of neurons \cite{1} and the moss \emph{Physcomitrella patens} \cite{2}, as well as nucleating by branching off existing microtubules \cite{branching}, demonstrating the need for a microtubule model incorporating 3D microtubule nucleation and orientation.

-Microtubule networks exhibit similarities with the condensed matter system of nematic liquid crystals \cite{liqc,liqcpedagog} as they can both be viewed as systems of many hard interacting rods.
+Microtubule networks can be viewed as analogous to the condensed matter system of nematic liquid crystals \cite{liqc,liqcpedagog} as they can both be described as systems of many hard interacting rods.
 Furthermore, high levels of spontaneous alignment have been observed experimentally in microtubule systems which are qualitatively similar to phase transitions in nematic liquid crystals \cite{experiment}.
-Various models have been proposed to analyze cytoskeletal dynamics \cite{model1,model2,model3,model5}.
-A useful continuum theory approach is mean-field theory \cite{CM}, which is often used to analyze condensed matter systems \cite{mamod} and to analyze microtubule dynamics \cite{mft,Simons,mft1,baulin,main}.

-In \cite{baulin}, a 2D mean-field theory model for microtubule dynamics was analyzed, but excluding induced catastrophe dynamics, which refers to a growing microtubule spontaneously switching to shrinking in response to collision with another microtubule.
-These induced catastrophe dynamics were included in the model of \cite{main}, where they formulated a 2D mean-field theory of microtubules and proved the existence of a phase transition under certain assumptions.
-In this paper, we extend the 2D model in \cite{main} to 3D in a novel way, highlighting the differences and similarities between the two cases.
+A primary use of this comparison has been the standard use of the nematic order parameter as a measure of the orientational alignment of microtubules, which will be used in this paper.